 This professional campaign titled 'The Ultra Asian' was published in Japan in July, 2012.
 It was created for the brand: Yoshida Hideo Memorial Foundation, by ad agency: Dentsu.
 This Print medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted almost 10 years ago.
+It was submitted over 10 years ago.

 Advertising Agency: Dentsu, Tokyo, Japan